 All travelers entering the UK, including British citizens, must present a negative Covid test taken within 72 hours of arrival.

-UK residents traveling from destinations on the "red list," which includes South Africa, Namibia and the United Arab Emirates, can enter the country, but they must quarantine on arrival in a hotel.
+UK residents traveling from destinations on the "red list," which includes South Africa and Argentina, can enter the country but must quarantine on arrival in a hotel and follow testing requirements.
 See below for further details.
-England's "travel corridor" scheme that had allowed visitors from countries on an exemption list to skip quarantine was scrapped on January 18.

 (The Republic of Ireland has entirely separate entrance regulations, which are enforced when crossing the land border.)

 What are the restrictions?

 All UK arrivals must provide a negative test taken within the past 72 hours, and complete a Passenger Locator Form before arriving in the UK.

 A traffic light-based travel system -- red, amber and green -- is in place in England, Scotland, Wales and Northern Ireland.

 Non-UK residents from red list countries are currently refused entry to the UK.

 British residents arriving home from red list destinations must undergo a 10-day hotel quarantine at their own expense.